PGryllos/tweegraph/README.md

 #### implementation details
 The graph traversing mechanism is implemented in `/tweegraph/traverser.py` by the `TwitterGraphTraverser` class which provides an interface for using the mechanism.
 All connection are stored into `links.csv` in the form (follwer, node).
+That also means that the crawler treats the network as a __directed__ graph.
 The `collect_graph.py` script showcases how the crawler can be used for collecting user relations and `collect_timelines.py` uses the `links.csv` as a seed for starting multiple crawling of timeline data of the unique nodes in the file.

 #### example